Local Governance Statement

-The purpose of Environment Southland is to enable democratic decision-making at the appropriate level, to promote the social, cultural, economic and environmental wellbeing of the community now and in the future.
+The purpose of Environment Southland is to enable democratic decision-making at the appropriate level, to promote sustainable development for the social, cultural, economic and environmental wellbeing of the community for now and the future.

-Our specific responsibilities include environmental management, water quality, flood protection and land management, public transport planning and funding, biodiversity management and biosecurity, harbour management and marine oil spills.
+Our specific responsibilities include environmental management, water quality, flood protection and land management, public transport planning and funding, biodiversity management and biosecurity, harbour management and responding to marine oil spills.